I LOVE sleep.

 I highly recommend Hatha Yoga, a gentle form of yoga stretching ideal for the morning to ease out any kinks in your body and to wake up gently, and have recently discovered a love for You Tube yoga classes – there are an abundance of them!

-Incorporate intention-setting into your daily meditation session by meditating on your intent for the day or wrapping up your meditation session by setting your intention for the day ahead.
+You can also incorporate intention-setting into your daily meditation session.
+It’s as simple as focussing on your intent for the day or wrapping up your meditation session by setting your intention for the next day.

 Breakfast is generally one of the first things to fall by the wayside in a busy schedule but it’s true what our parents used to say – breakfast IS the most important meal of the day.